RootRez/publisher-api-docs/README.md

 ## HTTP POST Requirements

-When doing HTTP POST requests to the API, a client browser session_id key must be included in the JSON payload.
-Additional data such as client IP address and user agent are recommended to assist RootRez in debugging issues.
+When doing HTTP POST requests to the API the following meta data fields are required:
+ * session_id: The browsers session identifier
+ * user_agent: The browser user agent string
+ * ip: The end-users IP Address

 ```json
 {